Home / Resume / Healthcare / Nursing Resume

 What to do if you have no professional experience

-New graduate nurses face a competitive job market, but hospitals have new-grad residency programs designed for you.
+New graduate registered nurses face a competitive job market, but hospitals have new-grad residency programs designed for you.
 Here is how to build a strong resume:

 Lead with your clinical rotation hours and settings